braydennoh/Segall-Thrust-2D/README.md

 ## Equation (3.73): Surface displacements (finite-width, surface-breaking fault)

-This equation models a fault that ruptures from the surface down to a depth *d*. [cite: 1]
+This equation models a fault that ruptures from the surface down to a depth *d*.

 $$
 \begin{aligned}